ORCAv2 timestamp format

 The local date and time are set according to the AS process, and they are usually the same as those of the physical server where the AS is running.

-Important: An ORCA2 formatted response can embed DATEXII elements, that can use different timestamp formatting.
+Important: An ORCA2 formatted response can embed DATEXII elements, that may use different timestamp formatting.

-Example of a DB set in Europe/Rome timezone
+Example of a DB set in the Europe/Rome timezone

 In winter (UTC+1 in Rome), expressing an explicit timezone: